'The surreal at Wrexham becomes normal'

 It's not every day the unknown number which flashes up on your phone turns out to be a call from Hollywood star Ryan Reynolds.

-Even fewer footballers can say they were having a pre-game massage only to be wide eyed as Will Ferrell casually dropped by to say 'hi.'
+Even fewer footballers can say they were having a pre-game massage only to be wide eyed as Will Ferrell casually dropped by to say 'hi'.

 And how often do promoted teams squads get treated to a break in Las Vegas as a reward?